-- A cross-section of the congregation.
-Varied ages, backgrounds, vocations, and experiences. - Faithful in prayer, a devotional and spiritual life, and worship. - Good Listeners. - Critical Thinkers. - Compassionate and Empathetic spirits. - Connected to the ministry life of the congregation. - Understanding of the three primary expressions of the church congregations, synods, churchwide. - Theologically astute - Understanding of the demands and expectations of ministry. - Able to offer constructive criticism, not destructive critique.
+- a cross-section of the congregation--varied ages, backgrounds, vocations, and experiences. - faithful in prayer, a devotional and spiritual life, and worship. - good listeners. - critical thinkers. - compassionate and empathetic. - connected to the ministry life of the congregation. - understanding of the three primary expressions of the church congregations, synods, and churchwide. - theologically astute. - understanding of the demands and expectations of ministry. - able to offer constructive criticism, not destructive critique.

-The Responsibilities of The LIC
+The Responsibilities of the LIC

-SUPPORT CONNECTION ASSESSMENT The LIC carries out its work of partnership, accompaniment, mutuality, and evaluation through three interconnected responsibilities - support, connection, and assessment.
+SUPPORT ASSESS CONNECT The LIC carries out its work of partnership, accompaniment, mutuality, and evaluation through three interconnected responsibilities - support, assess, and connect.